 - rustic style or sourdough bread

-- Place the diced squash on a baking tray with baking paper – make sure it’s in a single layer.
-Pour over 2tbsp olive oil and bake in the oven for 25-30 mins or until slightly brown on top.
+- Prepare the pumpkin: carefully cut it in half and scoop out all seeds.
+Then cut it in equally sized slices (1,5-2cm).
+Place the sliced pumpkin on a baking tray with baking paper – make sure it’s in a single layer.
+Drizzle with 2tbsp olive oil and bake in the oven for 25-30 mins or until golden on top.

-- In the meantime, prepare the rest of the vegetables: Peel and chop the onion and garlic.
-Peel and wash the potatoes and carrots and cut them into same-sized dices.
+- In the meantime, prepare the vegetables: Peel and roughly chop the onion and garlic.
+Peel and wash the potatoes and carrots and cut them into small dices.

-- Take the soup of the hob and blend it all with a stick blender, until you get a completely smooth texture.
-Taste and add salt and black pepper if needed.
+- Take the soup off the hob and blend it until smooth.
+Taste and season with salt and black pepper.

-- Serve in a bowl with a spoon of crème fraîche, handful of crispy croutons and chopped parsley on top.
+- Serve in a bowl with a spoon of crème fraîche, handful of crispy croutons, chopped parsley and pumpkin seeds on top.
 Enjoy!